rominator1983/YetAnotherDocumentConverter/README.md

 # Yet Another Document Converter
-A docker container for converting Open XML documents to PDF, PDF/A.
+A docker container for converting Open XML documents (mainly DOCX files) to PDF, PDF/A.

+This project is a result of a freaky friday that took place at RUBICON IT https://www.rubicon.eu.

-Conversion is done with libre office and unoconv.
+Conversion is done with libre office using unoconv.

-The docker container runs a GRPC server to call the conversion.
+The docker container runs a GRPC server for a client to call the conversion.
+Interface see `yadc.proto`.

 Start with: `docker run -p50051:50051 rominator/yadc`

-The docker-compose.yml file is only for local development/testing.
+The `docker-compose.yml` file is only for local development/testing.

-This project is a result of a freaky friday that took place at RUBICON IT https://www.rubicon.eu/.
+Test/develop locally via `run.ps1`